Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-8cZ-oH-WA3E.md

 # [May 18th, 2021 Livestream](../2021-05-18.md)
 ## Q&A: Is there any sort of Story planned?
 https://www.youtube.com/watch?v=8cZ-oH-WA3E
-This question was possibly duplicated with a more recent answer: [September 21st, 2021 Livestream Q&A: Is all the Story stuff finished?](./yt-mUNB0jMlwd0.md) [https://www.youtube.com/watch?v=mUNB0jMlwd0](https://www.youtube.com/watch?v=mUNB0jMlwd0)
+This question was possibly duplicated with a more recent answer: [September 28th, 2021 Livestream Q&A: What's the state of the Story?](./yt-gxRkjiYNeXc.md) [https://www.youtube.com/watch?v=gxRkjiYNeXc](https://www.youtube.com/watch?v=gxRkjiYNeXc)

 ### Topics